-The Child Support Recovery Unit may withhold up to 50 percent of an individuals UI benefit payment for a child support obligation.
-The individual is mailed a notification with the beginning date and the amount of the deduction.
-The amount withheld is included on the IRS Form 1099-G, since it was paid to another agency on the individuals behalf.
+The Child Support Recovery Unit may withhold up to 50 percent of your unemployment insurance benefit payment for a child support obligation.
+You will be mailed a notification with the amount of the deduction and when that deduction will start.
+The amount withheld is included on your IRS Form 1099-G, since it was paid to another agency on your behalf.
 Requests to modify or stop the deductions must be made to the Child Support Recovery Unit or through the court system.

-NOTE: Overpayment amounts include payments received by the individual and payments made on behalf of the individual to revenue agencies for tax withholdings or to the Child Support Recovery Unit.
+NOTE: Overpayment amounts include gross payments you received and payments made on your behalf to revenue agencies for tax withholdings or to the Child Support Recovery Unit.

-UI benefits are taxable.
-UI payments of $10.00 or more are reported annually to the Internal Revenue Service and the Iowa Department of Revenue and Finance.
+Unemployment insurance benefits are taxable.
+Unemployment insurance payments of $10.00 or more are reported annually to the Internal Revenue Service and the Iowa Department of Revenue and Finance.
 An Internal Revenue Service (IRS) Form 1099-G is mailed by January 31 of each year.
-This form provides important tax information that must be reported on the state and federal income tax returns, such as the amount of benefits paid during the tax year and the amount of state and federal taxes withheld.
+This form provides important tax information that must be reported on your state and federal income tax returns, including the amount of benefits paid during the tax year and the amount of state and federal taxes withheld.

-IWD can withhold 10 percent of the benefit payment for federal taxes and 5 percent for Iowa taxes.
-Individuals elect tax withholdings on their application for UI benefits.
-To make changes in tax withholdings, the Tax Withholding Agreement Form 60-0351 must be submitted to IWD.
+You have the option to withhold 10 percent of your benefit payment for federal taxes and 5 percent for Iowa taxes.
+You will elect tax withholdings when you apply for unemployment insurance.
+To make changes in tax withholdings, you must submit the Tax Withholding Agreement Form 60-0351.

 Note: If you have changed your address since you last claimed benefits, you need to update your mailing address with Iowa Workforce Development.